Penketo and Panketo are swamps located northeast of Lake Akan in Kushiro City, Hokkaido.

 Part of it can be seen from Sokodai on National Route 241.

-It seems possible to see both from Mount Akan.
+Apparently you can see both Penketo and Panketo from Mount Akan.

-It is held every year around OctoberPenketoh-Panketoh Nature Exploration AssociationIf you participate, you can see it up close.
+It is also held every year around October.Penketoh-Panketoh Nature Exploration AssociationIf you join, you can see it up close.

 If you really want to enjoy Penketoh and Panketoh, you should participate in this event.